iiv-dasb/articles/articles/draft/workplace-happiness_01.md

 **Workplace Happiness - A feeling of being trusted, valued and understood in a circle of peers.**

 Lets break this apart to get a better understanding of what we are looking for.
-You won't be able to please everyone but these points a a good way to start.
+You won't be able to please everyone but these points are a good way to start.

 ### What is Trust
 In the context of a regular workplace, trust is the ability to assign tasks to a person that can handle assignments according to their seniority and knowing that they will succeed.

 While I would expect a senior developer to give me solutions or at least a rough analysis for problems they encountered, it is totally ok for a junior to ask for help, guidance or simply report back that they encountered an issue.
 Both junior and senior can accept and "own" a task according to their capabilities.
-I trust them to handle it as good as possible.
+I trust them to handle it as well as possible.

 ### What is Value
 Feeling valued means that I get positive feedback for tasks solved and decisions made.
 Many people think that no criticism is a compliment but the opposite is the case.